pmichaillat/p-hacking/README.md

 ### Production scripts

-The main script generates the individual figures using the following scripts:
+The main script produces the individual figures using the following scripts:

 + `figure1A.m` – Produce figure 1A
 + `figure1B.m` - Produce figure 1B